grz0zrg/Mammoth3D/README.md

-Mammoth3D v0.001
+Mammoth3D
 =========

 ### Simple OpenGL 3.x demos framework ###

-All modules are independent but to use the entire framework just include "mammoth3d.hpp".
+All modules are independent (except the renderer), to use the entire framework just include "mammoth3d.hpp".

 ### Usage ###